rosariopiognazzo/rosariopiognazzo/README.md

 Today, my dream is to become a **researcher** at large companies or universities, where I can study and contribute to solving significant problems that can have a concrete impact on science or people's lives.
 Big Techs, Universities ...
 I'm coming :)

 ### Fun fact
 I discovered my passion for math and statstics thanks to a _financial mathematics course_ in high school.
-Since then, one of my dreams has been to work in a **Hedge Fund** – or maybe even start my own one day!
+Since then, one of my dreams has been to work in a **Hedge Fund** – or maybe even start my own one day, who knows..

 ---